ivangeevo/btwr-core/## Changelog.md

-### 0.30
+## 0.30
+### WARNING!
+Game breaking update, back up your worlds if you don't want to lose some items/blocks.
++ Removed the Hemp plant block and all of its associated items as it's no longer needed in the scope of this mod.
+They will be removed from your worlds.
 + Moved the "Brick Drying" functionality to another unreleased mod.
-This includes the Wet Brick & Brick blocks & Items, which means they will be removed from your worlds.
+This includes the Wet Brick & Brick blocks & Items, which means they will also be removed from your worlds.
 + Moved the SHEARS_EFFICIENT block tag to BTWR-SL mod
++ Fixed some mixin related bugs on mod launch with other mods requiring older versions of BTWR Shared Library

 ## 0.29
 + Added a new common block tag "WOODEN_MISC_BLOCKS" for miscellaneous blocks that aren't tagged as wooden,